rshurts/node-echo/README.md

-# node-post-echo
+# node-echo

-Simple node server that echos the data of a POST to the console.
+Simple node server that echo requests to the console.